NetKBs/NetKBs/README.md

 - 🔭 I’m currently a Computer Engineering student

-- 🌱 I’m currently learning Spring with Spring boot
+- 🌱 I’m currently learning stuff

 - ⚡ Fun fact: I once said that I didn't like coding (but I was lying).